 But the truth is simple – pasta made from durum wheat is 100% vegan!

 Smokey bean burgers, sizzling seitan sausages and grilled vegetable skewers.
 Who says vegans can’t enjoy a BBQ?

 With a few caveats, there is no reason why you can’t get down and dirty with food cooked over the coals.

-Of course, you’re going to want a separate grill (or separate section of the main grill) for your meatless foods and ensure different cooking utensils are used.
+Of course, you’re going to want a separate grill space for your meatless foods and ensure different cooking utensils are used.

 Apart from that, there is a huge (and growing) range of vegan products designed to mimic our classic food favourites that behave just like meat when cooked.